AmadeusITGroup/AgnosUI/svelte/bootstrap/README.md

 ## Usage

-Please check [our demo site](https://amadeusitgroup.github.io/AgnosUI/latest/) to see all the available widgets and how to use them.
+Please check [our demo site](https://amadeusitgroup.github.io/AgnosUI/latest/) to see all the available components and how to use them.